 Seasonal Firewise Practices

-by Dave the Forester
+by Dave Jaramillo

 Hello Sierra homeowners.
 During each season, I will be writing an article coinciding with the release of our newsletter highlighting what you can do to better prepare your home and property for the coming fire season.
 There are simple steps you can take to help reduce the likelihood of your home igniting during a wildfire event.
 Taking a little time to perform some easy and essential corrective measures can go a long way in making your home fire safe and allowing you to rest a little easier during the height of fire season.